Introducing L26 · The Operating-Alphabet Benchmark

 Blind — the real test

-The model is given the syllable-building grammar but not the calibrated inventory.
-It must recover the operating alphabet itself.
+The model is given nothing but the request — no grammar, no inventory.
+It must recite the operating alphabet from what it knows, like the ABCs.
 Every model fails the mastery bar here.

 Scaffolded — hand over the FSI